-Responsible Representative:

-The region's program quality assurance manager will perform program monitoring and data element validation and may involve other monitoring staff.
-This staff position is independent of program operations and reports directly to the executive director.
-Financial monitoring will be conducted by the fiscal officer and may involve other fiscal staff.
-Staff are employed directly by the Board and report directly to the CWDB executive director.
+Responsible Representative: The region's program Quality Assurance Manager will perform program monitoring and data element validation and may involve other monitoring staff.
+This staff position is independent of program operations and reports directly to the Executive Director.
+Financial monitoring will be conducted by the Fiscal Officer and may involve other fiscal staff.
+This staff position also reports directly to the Executive Director.
+Equal Opportunity (EO) monitoring will be conducted by the EO Officer.
+This position is independent of program operations and reports to the Quality Assurance Manager.